seventieskid/azure-big-data-vs-big-query/notes-3-databricks.md

 A Means To Access The Data from Databricks - Use Managed Identity to Control Access from Databricks to Your Storage Account
 ----------------------------------------------------------------------------------------------------------------------------

+This is important and used in all variations apart from the simple spark based load.

 https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/azure-managed-identities

 - Create Managed Identity, "azuron-databricks"